Freeze-dried products are

 In the deliberate absence of

-food additives, flow agents or similar, powders may sometimes clump.
+food additives, flow agents or similar, some of our products (particularly fine food powders) may sometimes clump.

 Sometimes this is due to exposure to moisture and/or oxygen or just